JoshDoug/Notes/NIX/Vim/vim-basics.md

 # Vim Basics

-Notes on the basics of using Vim, as covered by the vimtutor tool.
+Notes on the basics of using Vim, as covered by the vimtutor tool and Neovim `:Tutor`.

 ## Moving the Cursor